Wandalen/willbe/doc/version2.eng/concept/Command.md

 ### Command

-A string which has phrase which describes intention of a developer and actions which will be done by utility after user enters it.
+A string consisting phrase which describes intention of a developer and actions which utility will do after user enters it.
 It is entered in the interface of the command prompt by developer.

 ### Phrase